 Freelance workers and VA home loans

 Yes, it’s possible for freelance workers to obtain a VA home loan.
 Individual tax returns and all applicable income documents for two years should be submitted.
 If you’re self-employed, stability is only considered if the business has been operation for at least two years.
 In addition to the life of the business, a profit and loss statement for the current year is required if the taxes have not been filed.
 This allows the lender to determine if the business is heading in the right direction and whether the lender is confident that you will be a strong borrower.

 In conclusion, yes it’s possible to obtain a VA home loan if you are self-employed, it just requires a bit more documentation.
 This may sound exhausting, but it is reasonable that lenders need to see that your business is reliable and sustainable.

-Michael Fornerette at Guild Mortgage Tacoma can help you get the paperwork needed to get your VA loan approved.
+Michael Fornerette at Fairway Tacoma can help you get the paperwork needed to get your VA loan approved.
 Call (253) 830-2312 today to get started!

-You may also like: Reasons to Attend a Guild Mortgage Tacoma First Time Home Buying Class
+You may also like: Reasons to Attend a Fairway Tacoma First Time Home Buying Class